Joakim Nätterqvist: Music

 He has a Britpop/Indie pop band named Narcissistic Street.
 They released the CD Soldier in Me in 2008.

 The album was recorded before he made his big breakthrough as the medieval knight and had to postpone the album release due to massive Arn project.
 In December 2011 the band performed at the European premiere of David Fincher's The Girl with the Dragon Tattoo.

 Nätterqvist sings on two songs on post-punk revivalists The Ohios album Every Sorrow Claims Happiness.
 One of the tracks, "Let My Legs Walk" is featured in the soundtrack to horror-comedy American Burger.

 On 21 December 2017, Nätterqvist released the Christmas-themed single "Jule ljus" on iTunes and Spotify.
 A second song "En sequined sen" dropped in late April 2018, and more material will be released throughout 2018, with another tune dropped in late April.
 The new material will steer away from the Britpop/Indie pop sound of Narcissistic Street, and move into the Swedish singer-songwriter/pop rock tradition.

+In late 2024 he will release new music his new project Tedson.

-Unscripted television
+Reality television

 Nätterqvist has also worked with unscripted television.
 In 2010 he almost won the Swedish version of Let's Dance for Comic Relief with his interpretation of Lady Gaga's Bad Romance.

-In spring 2011 he co-hosted the popular TV cooking show Klockan åtta hos stjärnorna.
+In spring 2011, he co-hosted the TV cooking show Klockan åtta hos stjärnorna.
 He has also participated in other shows such as Herr och Fru, Doobidoo and Fenomen med Uri Geller.

-In late April 2020 Nätterqvist and musical artist and model/TV-personality Tilde Fröling were celebrity guest stars on season finale of the Swedish edition of Who Wants to Be a Millionaire to raise money for the Swedish Cancer Foundation.
+In late April 2020, Nätterqvist and musical artist and model/TV personality Tilde Fröling were celebrity guest stars on season finale of the Swedish edition of Who Wants to Be a Millionaire to raise money for the Swedish Cancer Foundation.